ravijanrao/DSP-Intervention/README.md

 # DSP-Intervention

-A Humanitarian Military Intervention Analysis and Dashboard Project
+A Humanitarian Military Intervention Analysis and Dashboard Project.

-### Run
+### Run application
 Select environment, then run the following command from the project **root** directory:

 ```sh